DevlinRocha/vvordle/README.md

 ## Instructions

+VVordle uses the original list of words before The New York Times Company purchased Wordle.

 - Guess the VVORDLE in six tries.
 - Each guess must be a valid five-letter word.
 Hit the enter button to submit.
 - After each guess, the color of the tiles will change to show how close your guess was to the word.